- Group Tours

 - Australia (02) 8006 4411

 Samurai (or bushi) were the members of the military class, the Japanese warriors.
 Samurai employed a range of weapons such as bows and arrows, spears and guns; but their most famous weapon and their symbol was the sword.
-Samurai were expected to lead their lives according to the ethic code of bushido ("the way of the warrior").
+Samurai were expected to lead their lives according to the ethic code of bushido (

 Strongly Confucian in nature, Bushido stressed concepts such as loyalty to one's master, self discipline and respectful, ethical behavior.
 After a defeat, some samurai chose to commit ritual suicide (seppuku) by cutting their abdomen rather than being captured or dying a dishonorable death.